Warlander/DeedPlanner-3/README.md

 3. The program usage should be as simple as possible<br>
 4. Cooperation with other Wurm-related programs and the game itself.

-Graphical assets in Assets folder are © Code Club AB or their respective authors and may not be reused, modified or distributed without written permission.
+Graphical assets in StreamingAssets folder are © Code Club AB or their respective authors and may not be reused, modified or distributed without written permission.